Count Palatine Joseph Charles of Sulzbach

 Joseph Charles, Hereditary Prince of Sulzbach (German: Joseph Karl; Sulzbach, 2 November 1694 – Oggersheim, 18 July 1729) was the eldest son of Theodore Eustace, Count Palatine of Sulzbach.

 Life

 The Sulzbach line was related to the Palatinate-Neuburg line who were Electors Palatine.
 The Elector of the Palatinate Charles III Philip failed to produce a legitimate male heir, as did his brothers.
 Joseph Charles, the eldest son of the Count Palatine of Sulzbach, was the heir apparent.
 On 2 May 1717 Joseph Charles married Countess Palatine Elizabeth Augusta Sophie of Neuburg (1693–1728), the daughter of Charles III Philip, a match intended to unite the two lines and prevented another succession war.

 However, all the sons fathered by the couple died in infancy and only three daughters survived.
-In 1728 Elizabeth Augusta died in childbirth and Joseph Charles died the following year in Oggersheim.
+In 1728 Elizabeth Augusta died in childbirth and Joseph Charles died the following year in Schloss Oggersheim.
 Therefore, the inheritance of Palatinate-Sulzbach and the eventual inheritance passed to Joseph Charles' brother John Christian Joseph and his family.

+Nevertheless, their third daughter to survive infancy, Maria Francisca of Sulzbach, would be a progenitor of the Bavarian royal line as the mother of Maximilian I Joseph.

 Joseph Charles was buried in the St. Michael's Church, Munich.